Borrowers

 The CLP Supply Rate is dynamic and grows with protocol utilization.
 When demand is lower than Twyne’s utilization target, it translates to low CLP supply rates.
 When demand is higher than Twyne’s utilization target, it leads to a sharp increase in the CLP supply rate.

 The CLP supply rate is paid only on the extra credit the borrower reserved, not their total debt.
-This makes the CLP supply rate a fraction of the typical liquidation costs, and makes the net interest much lower than it seems - even on a steep curve.
+This makes the CLP supply rate a tiny fraction of the typical liquidation costs.

 Read more details about borrower Interest Rates.